 Fire ants are adept builders, constructing intricate underground nests called “mounds,” which can reach significant heights and have multiple entrances.
 These mounds serve as the central hub for their activities, including brood rearing, food storage, and colony defense.

-Highly adaptable, fire ants in North Carolina thrive in various habitats, including open grasslands, agricultural areas, parks, gardens, and residential landscapes, often preferring areas with well-drained soils like sand or sandy loam.
+Highly adaptable, fire ants in North Carolina thrive in various habitats, including open grasslands, agricultural areas, parks, gardens, and residential landscapes (much like Raleigh’s bustling cities), often preferring areas with well-drained soils like sand or sandy loam.